elisa-tech/wg-tools/meeting_minutes/24-01-25_elisa_tools_wg_meeting.md

 ## Discussion Notes

 * ks-nav topics
-  * Comparison to CAS tool
+  * Topic: Comparison to CAS tool
     * CAS
       * Software suite for large source code maintance, offers two twos for generating metainfo
       * build-related info and source code-related
-    * Dependency
+      * Dependencies
         * Python, LLVM, RapidJson
-    * Input
-      * Any source tree
+      * Takes any source tree as input
       * Two main tools
         * BAS (spying on the build)
         * FTDB (parsing the source code)
           * Extracts function data, function names
           * Puts the data into a document database
         * Compilers and build tools, source files used, makefiles use, build times statistics
         * Function and types
         * Function signatures, return types, and variables
         * Call relations
         * Preprocessor relation information
     * ks-nav is specific for the kernel
       * kern_bin_db, nav, nav-web
-    * Are there an features we should implement that you saw in CAS?
+    * MK: Are there an features we should implement that you saw in CAS?
       * Parsing the code with LLVM might be useful for trying to resolve indirect calls
       * The way they spy the build system is interesting but not sure the use for it here
     * Is ks-nav really linux kernel specific?
       * The architecture does not prevent you from using a different binary
-      * Some features (MAINTAINERS usage) wouldn't work
+      * Some features (MAINTAINERS usage) are specific
       * ks-nav is not design to use with libraries
       * Most other builds would use libraries to some degree
     * Does it handle kernel modules?
       * Modules are not included in the analysis
-      * This is a similar but different problem
+      * This is a similar but different problem to indirect function calls
       * Modules are binaries and have no external dependencies
-  * funcParser features that were nice
+  * Topic: funcParser features that were nice
     * Ability to define "modules"
       * MK: I think this is covered by subsystems (though that is not as flexible but I think that's OK)
     * Sizing of functions